ozkfir/OOP1/README.md

 We inform all members that there is a new update, and they are updated

-we decided that when ConcreteMember unregister, so he won't be able to undo()_____ he will be disconnected from the stack
+//We decided that when ConcreteMember unregister, so he won't be able to undo()_____ he will be disconnected from the
+//stack

 if you register in the first time your UndoableStringBuilder will not be !!! connected to the GroupAdmin.UndoableStringBuilder until a notify is called